 A coastal cottage is a haven from the busyness of the outside world.
 In this space, we slow down from the demanding pace of work and obligations and turn to an approach that embraces peaceful relaxation.
-Decorating a coastal cottage–or even decorating in coastal cottage style–reflects a nautical setting, a love for nostalgic cozyness, and an easy-breezy style.
+Decorating coastal cottages–or even decorating with coastal or cottage-inspired accents–reflects a nautical setting, a love for nostalgic coziness, and an easy-breezy style.

 With that, we turned to an expert to see what she’s done to create authentic, meaningful coastal cottage style in her home.